-Even though we both deserve an abject apology from her that will likely never come, I keep pretending like nothing even happened.
+Even though we both deserve a heartfelt apology from her that will likely never come, I keep pretending like nothing even happened.
 Keep being familiar, friendly and flexible.
 Keep walling off that part of my mind that will never forget the truth, that part of my heart that can never say goodbye.
 Keep ignoring the elephant in the room.
-Whatever it takes for my kid to regain and retain as much of a sense of normalcy as can be had in this fucked up situation.
+Whatever it takes for my kid to regain and retain as much of a sense of normalcy as can be had in this worst case situation.
 They are the most important part of this equation.

 That doesn’t leave much for me to hold on to, but I’m doing pretty good despite a Groundhog Day existence.
 I’m still hoping for someone new, someone interesting, someone magical to appear.
-Not entirely sure that what that looks like much less the timing, but I guess that’s the point.
-Uncertainty often leads to transcendence.
+Not entirely sure what that looks like much less the timing of it all, but I guess that’s the point.
+Uncertainty often leads to expectations.
 The myriad details of my life have finally coalesced into a functional and self-healing whole.
 I’ve never been happier or more content, oddly enough, which tends to be the moment when transformation takes place.

 What comes next for this site is documenting words not my own in JEM’s Guide Volume 3 – The Masters.
 I’ll interview 42 people in various stages of life and of every possible persuasion, position and perspective.
 I’m excited to hear these stories even while my own takes off into the unknown.
 The first chapter will be my mom and what is likely to be a massively entertaining conversation.
 We’ve been leaning into the truth for decades now.
-Get ready for a saucy and unbridled discussion about the juxtaposition of Gen X and Boomers.
+Get ready for a saucy and unbridled discussion about the juxtaposition of the various generations.